Sunday, December 1, 2019

 Mikaela Shiffrin Wins Slalom in Killington

-Mikaela Shiffrin returned to the path of victory in slalom with a demonstrative victory in Killington (Vermont, USA).
-After leading the first run of the second slalom of the season, the Olympic champion dominated both slalom runs to finish ahead of Petra Vlhova (+ 1.64) and Bernadette Schild (+ 2.72).She claims her 26th World Cup slalom victory in front of a home crowd.
+Mikaela Shiffrin continues in the path of victory in slalom with a demonstrative victory in Killington (Vermont, USA).
+After leading the first run of the second slalom of the season, Shiffrin finishes ahead of Petra Vlhova (+ 2.29) and Anna Swenn Larsson (+ 2.73).